nikoandpiko/nikoandpiko/README.md

 ### はじめまして 👋
 ## How's it going?

-🔭 My name's Nick and I *love* Rails! → [My LinkedIn](https://www.linkedin.com/in/nikoandpiko/ "LinkedIn")
+🔭 My name's Nick and I am a full-stack developer! → [My LinkedIn](https://www.linkedin.com/in/nikoandpiko/ "LinkedIn")

-🔔 My specialties include HTML, CSS, JavaScript, Ruby, MVC, TDD, Figma, etc.
+🔔 My tech stack includes (but is not limited to!)
+HTML, CSS/SCSS, JavaScript, Ruby, Rails, and git.

 🌱 I’m currently learning what one can achieve with SVG and animations!
 [See some samples](https://codepen.io/collection/DLokav "codepen sample collection")

-👯 I’m looking for people to build things with!
+👯 I’m looking for opportunites to build things with others!
+Drop me a line!

 👄 私は日本語が話せます。

-⚡ I was a teacher ([成蹊学園](https://www.seikei.ac.jp/gakuen/ "成蹊学園")、[成城学園](https://www.seijogakuen.ed.jp/chukou/ "成城学園")など) and [test developer](https://www.benesse.co.jp/gtec/ "GTEC") for the past decade.
+⚡ I was a teacher ([成蹊学園](https://www.seikei.ac.jp/gakuen/ "成蹊学園")、[成城学園](https://www.seijogakuen.ed.jp/chukou/ "成城学園")など) and [test developer](https://www.benesse.co.jp/gtec/ "GTEC") until 2021, spending my free time coding on the side.
+From here on out, it's a coding lifestyle.

 👨‍🎓 I received my Master's from [Temple University](https://www.tuj.ac.jp/tesol/index.html "Temple TESOL Program").

-😄 Besides code, the other loves of my life are my family and cars.
+😄 Besides code, the other loves of my life are my family and cars (see below).

 ![Roma](https://hips.hearstapps.com/hmg-prod.s3.amazonaws.com/images/2021-ferrari-roma-105-1599666401.jpg?crop=0.587xw:0.440xh;0.151xw,0.418xh&resize=400:* "Ferrari Roma")